JohannOlivares/BarberShop-Web-App/README.md

 # Barber Shop Website
 This Web application is in its starting phase.
-As of now I have finished completing the web design portion of the website, creating a simple yet cool looking user interface that is fully responsive to almost all screen sizes.
+As of now I have finished completing the web design portion of the website, creating a simple yet cool looking user interface that is fully responsive to almost all screen sizes including mobile phones.
 I plan to make this a fully functional web application that allows users to book appointments at their local barbershop.

 # Front-End Languages
 - HTML